What is a statement of capital?

 • The total number of shares in the company

 • The aggregate nominal value of the company’s shares – calculated by multiplying the number of shares in issue by the nominal value of each share.
-If multiple share classes exist, this calculation should be undertaken for each class and then the figures added together.
+If multiple share classes exist, this calculation should be undertaken for each class.
+The figures are then added together.

 Example 1